gokererdogan/rllib/ideas.md

 classes
 - who should reset episodes_experienced in Agent? and when should it be reset?
-We need to make sure it is reset before we retrain if a parameter (like epsilon of greedy) depends on episoded experienced.
+We need to make sure it is reset before we retrain if a parameter (like epsilon of greedy) depends on episodes experienced.
+- do we need a separate GameEnvironment class?
+We can modify Environment such that any number of agents can run in an environment.
+Then we don't need GameEnvironment.
+    - How each agent is rewarded becomes tricky.
+Need to think about that.
+- GameEnvironment is not tested.
+Do it.
+Game examples should be tested too.